AtonixCorp/atonixcorp-platform/PRODUCTION-DEPLOYMENT.md

 ---

-**🎉 This unified approach gives you a production-ready, single-container deployment that's easy to scale and manage!**
+**[SUCCESS] This unified approach gives you a production-ready, single-container deployment that's easy to scale and manage!**